ozzzzz/CV/README.md

 🗓 05.2024 – current time

-I am developing a system for generating and analyzing the structure of buildings.
+I worked on developing services and algorithms to speed up the building construction process, starting from the project brief, through exploring structural options, and finishing with prefabrication in the factory.
+This involved studying the physics of load-bearing structures and using FEM analysis tools like RFEM to ensure safety and optimize structural performance.

+I also focused on making workflows more efficient and integrating designs with prefabrication needs to ensure smooth transitions between design and factory production.

-🔧 Python, React, Rhino + Grasshopper
+🔧 Python, React, Rhino + Grasshopper, RFEM6

 ### Software developer